 Then add them to your blender (you may have to work in two batches) along with a small handful of cilantro.

 Pulse it up until it’s the consistency you want.
-I recommend keeping it a bit on the chunky side.
+I recommend keeping the salsa it a bit on the chunky side.

 NOTE: When blending, make sure not to overfill your blender or use hot foods as they could splatter which isn’t a good experience.

 It should go without saying that you can serve this up warm or cold with lots of chips!

 As with most salsas, I found that this stuff was even better on day two actually when the flavors had a chance to meld a bit.

 I don’t mind store-bought salsa one bit, but this is a very quick way to make a good amount of very tasty salsa.

 Give this easy grilled salsa a shot the next time you’re itching for some Tex-Mex!